fpdavis/MarquesasServer/README.md

 Todo:
-* Implement /Manual
+* Add port use detection on startup
-* Need to continue to refinen default html page
+* Need to continue to refinen default html page and add documentation to it
 * Complete Etag support for default html page (cache Page/MD5Sum)
-* Split up game heiarchy into SelectedGame (game being played?) vs SelectedGames (not being played, with possible multiple selections?)
 * Add support for /Game/ID to pull back game information for games not selected but in XML files.
   ID could be the games ID, Title, or possibly some other identifier
 * Memory/CPU profile
-* Gracefully handle empty properties, currently returns 404s

 Changes:
 * Moved the spin up of the http server into its own class